kage-genotyper/kage/Readme.md

 ## KAGE: *K*mer-based *A*lignment-free *G*raph G*e*notyper
 KAGE is a tool for efficiently genotyping short SNPs and indels from short genomic reads.

+As of version 0.0.30, KAGE also supports **GPU-acceleration** (referred to as **GKAGE**) and is able to genotype a human sample in a minutes with a GPU having as little as 4 GB of RAM.
+See guide for running with GPU-acceleration further down.

 A manuscript describing the method [can be found here](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02771-2).

 ## Installation